Work Inverness • Obraich an Inbhir nis

 Inverness is the gateway to many of Scotland’s major tourism destinations and as such tourism is a key business sector - as are retail, construction, public administration, IT services and commercial activities related to the primary industries of forestry, agriculture and fisheries which form an important part of the Highland economy.
 Many new industries are also now being attracted to the city - notably renewables, with two of Scotland’s leading wave and tidal companies based in the city.
 The Global Energy Group, who are developing the nearby Nigg Fabrication Yard into a major hub for the energy sector, has a base in the city.

-The University of the Highlands and Islands’ plans to create its £100m Beechwood Campus should lead to the creation of 6,000 jobs over the next 30 years while The Centre for Health Science symbolises the City’s ambition to be a centre for the research and development of medical devices and bio-technology.
+Highlands and Islands Enterprise's plan to create the £100m Inverness Campus should lead to the creation of 6,000 jobs over the next 30 years and Inverness College UHI has already started work there on its new £50m building.
+Similarly, The Centre for Health Science symbolises the City’s ambition to be a centre for the research and development of medical devices and bio-technology.